Sankaratom/printf/README.md

 * Output:  ```1000```
 ## Project Requirements
 * All files will be compiled on Ubuntu 14.04 LTS
-* Programs and functions will be compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic
+* Programs and functions will be compiled with gcc 4.8.4 using flags -Wall -Werror -Wextra and -pedantic compiler
 * Code must follow the [Betty](https://github.com/holbertonschool/Betty/wiki) style
 * Global variables are not allowed
 * Authorized functions and macros: